What do you want to learn?

 Some 3PLs require you to manually upload orders to their system.
 Sometimes, this involves spreadsheets including order details, customers’ shipping details, and more.
 This can be an inefficient and complex way to manage orders.

 Other 3PLs have sophisticated technology that integrates directly with your ecommerce platform or marketplace.
-These 3PL fulfillment software integrations bring orders, shipments, inventory tracking and stock levels, and more together in one place to streamline and automate the fulfillment process.
+These 3PL fulfillment software integrations bring orders, shipments, inventory tracking and stock levels, and more together in one place to streamline the fulfillment process for more automated shipping.

 This includes automatically pushing customers’ online orders to your 3PL as soon as they’re placed.

-When an order is sent to your 3PL, it is assigned to the picking team.
-The picking team receives a picking list of the items, quantities, and storage locations at the facility to collect the ordered products from their respective locations.
+When an order is sent to your 3PL, it is assigned to the warehouse picking team.
+The picker receives a picking list of the items, quantities, and storage locations at the facility to collect the ordered products from their respective locations.

 When all items in an order have been picked, it’s time to get them securely packed for shipping.
 The packing materials used will depend on your 3PL’s capabilities, your brand preferences, and the items being shipped.